w3f/polkadot-wiki/docs/maintain-guides-society.md

 ### 1. Bid Phase

-Anyone can submit a bid to join the society by reserving a deposit or find an existing member to create a bid on behalf by vouching for you.
-At every rotation period, bids will be selected as many bids the society pot can support.
-And those selected bids will be moved to the candidate phase, whereas bids that were not selected will stay in the bidder pool until they are selected or a user chooses to unbid.
+Anyone can submit a bid to join the society by reserving a deposit or finding an existing member to create a bid on their behalf by vouching for them.
+At every rotation period, as many bids the society pot can support will be selected.
+The selected bids will be moved to the candidate phase, whereas bids that were not selected will stay in the bidder pool until they are selected or a user chooses to unbid.

 ![Society Dashboard](assets/society/submit_bid.jpg)